timm/ezr/docs/about.md

 If `total` is the number of rows seen before the cuts, and `leftn`,`rightn` are the number of rows in each cut, then:

-- `total &gt; 2` : there are enough examples to generate two more subtrees;
+- `total > 2*top` : there are enough examples to generate two more subtrees;
-- `most &lt; total` : not all the data is in one class since, if it where, that would mean this branch had managed to isolate on class (which would be a  reason to stop growing this branch);
+- `most < total` : not all the data is in one class since, if it where, that would mean this branch had managed to isolate on class (which would be a  reason to stop growing this branch);
-- `leftn &lt; total` and `rightn &lt; total`: the new subtrees reduce the number of examples in the sub-tree by at least one item per branch.
+- `leftn < total` and `rightn <  total`: the new subtrees reduce the number of examples in the sub-tree by at least one item per branch.

 As to `_want()`, this applies the `wanted()` logic (discussed above) to each cut: